 Don’t shoot in the dark.
 You can analyze the performance of a campaign only if you know what you were trying to achieve from it.
 Without goals, it is difficult to optimize and make decisions on what to change and what to keep.
-For example, if my goal is 300 sign ups in a month, how does my campaign work to fulfill it?
+For example, if my goal is 300 sign-ups in a month, how does my campaign work to fulfil it?

 11. Have Clean Data

 Last but not least, if you want to drive real results from your demand generation campaign, have clean data.
 Invest in data cleansing and scrubbing because bad data is costing you a lot more than you think.